Windows Phone: Development

-Work on a major Windows Mobile update may have begun as early as 2004 under the codename "Photon", but work moved slowly and the project was ultimately cancelled.
+Work on a major Windows Mobile version may have begun as early as 2005 under the codename "Photon", and later known as "Windows Mobile 7", but work moved slowly and the project was ultimately cancelled.
 In 2008, Microsoft reorganized the Windows Mobile group and started work on a new mobile operating system.
-The product was to be released in 2009 as Windows Phone, but several delays prompted Microsoft to develop Windows Mobile 6.5 as an interim release.
+The product was planned to be released in 2009 as Windows Phone, but several delays prompted Microsoft to develop Windows Mobile 6.5 as an interim release.

+Microsoft announced the "Windows Phone" brand in MWC 2009, however it doesn't mean the mobile operating system in that time, but it means the mobile phones with Windows Mobile operating system included.
+Later, Microsoft announced the re-designed Windows Phone 7 operating system in MWC 2010.

 Following this, Windows Phone was developed quickly.
 One result was that the new OS would not be compatible with Windows Mobile applications.
 Larry Lieberman, senior product manager for Microsoft's Mobile Developer Experience, told eWeek: "If we'd had more time and resources, we may have been able to do something in terms of backward compatibility."
 Lieberman said that Microsoft was attempting to look at the mobile phone market in a new way, with the end user in mind as well as the enterprise network.
 Terry Myerson, corporate VP of Windows Phone engineering, said, "With the move to capacitive touch screens, away from the stylus, and the moves to some of the hardware choices we made for the Windows Phone 7 experience, we had to break application compatibility with Windows Mobile 6.5."

 From the beginning of Windows Phone until at least 2015, Joe Belfiore was the head of development and the face of the platform's initiatives.